Dec 9, 2025 to Dec 10, 2025

 The following fees include the program, training materials, continental breakfast, lunch and refreshments for each day.

-Participation in IBA programs is limited to members, associate members and non-members from an eligible membership category at applicable member or non-member rates.
-100% surcharge applied to non-members.
+Participation in IBA programs is limited to members, associate members, and nonmembers from an eligible membership category at applicable member or non-member rates.
+Surcharge of 100% for Non-Members.

-This two-day program will be held on Tuesday, December 9 & Wednesday, December 10, 2025 at the IBA Center for Professional Development, 8425 Woodfield Crossing Blvd.
-Suite 155E, Indianapolis, IN.
-Directions, maps and a list of local hotels are available on our website at indiana.bank or by calling 317-387-9380.
+Directions, maps and a list of local hotels are available on our website or by calling 317-387-9380.

 Within three or more business days prior to the day of an educational program, no cancellation charge will be assessed.
 Within two days prior, 50% of the fee is assessed.
 Refunds are not provided for cancellations the day before or absences on the day of the program.
 Substitutions are welcome at anytime.